 Producing a range of household cleaners, whether it’s for the dishwasher, washing machine or even the toilet, Earth Choice has been readily available for decades, with the parent company Nature’s Organics starting back in the 1950s.
 Based on plant-based ingredients, biodegradable surfactants and sustainable packaging, Earth Choice was the only brand to score five stars for environmental friendliness.

-Able to be used in both front and top loader machines, Earth Choice is available in a variety of options, including Pure Clean, Ultra Concentrate, Wool and Delicates and Bio Plus, with a Fabric Softener also available to help bring those old clothes back to life.
-Available in store in 1L or 2L bottles, Earth Choice laundry liquids are grey water and septic safe, and come in a recyclable bottle.
+Able to be used in both front and top loader machines, Earth Choice is available in a variety of options, including its Sensitive Ultra Concentrate, with a Fabric Softener also available to help bring those old clothes back to life.
+Available in store in 1L, 2L or 4L bottles, Earth Choice laundry liquids are said to be grey water and septic safe, and come in a recyclable bottle.

-Performing similarly to last year, ALDI Almat appears to be a popular option for Australian shoppers, with the Almat laundry detergent available in 2L bottles, which will set you back around $5.
+Performing similarly to last year, ALDI Almat appears to be a popular option for ALDI fans, with the Almat laundry detergent available in 2L bottles, setting you back around $5.
 Containing triple enzyme action for greater stain removal, Almat is phosphate-free for increased environmental sustainability.

-Omo has multiple washing liquids for households to use, including Liquid, Sensitive, Eco-Friendly as well as Ultimate, which comes with a stain eraser ball for those really tough stains.
-While one of the more expensive options when it comes to laundry detergents, Omo was rated five stars for quality of clean, meaning that it might be worth the extra price.
+Omo has multiple washing liquids, including Liquid, Delicates, Sensitive, Eco-Friendly and Ultimate, which comes with a stain eraser ball for those really tough stains.
+Omo is one of the more expensive options when it comes to laundry detergents, which is reflected by its three stars on value for money.

-Launching in Australia in 1979, Dynamo has a rich history with Australian families, with the brand today offering a number of liquid variants, including Dynamo Regular, Dynamo Eucalyptus, Dynamo with Sard Boost and Dynamo Professional, able to tackle whatever stains your throw in the washing machine.
-If you’re after something specific, Dynamo also offers ‘Professional 5in1’, as well as ‘Professional Odour Eliminating liquid’, handy for those smelly sports socks, or for colours that are beginning to dull.
+Launching in Australia in 1979, Dynamo has a rich history with Australian families.
+The brand offers a number of liquid variants, including Dynamo Regular, Dynamo Eucalyptus, and Dynamo Professional, able to tackle whatever stains you throw in the washing machine.
+If you’re after something specific, Dynamo also offers ‘Professional 5in1’, as well as ‘Professional Odour Eliminating liquid’, ideal for those smelly sports socks, or for colours that are beginning to dull.

 Suitable for both front and top loader machines, Dynamo is available in 1L, 2L and 4L bottles, although Dynamo is more expensive than other brands of laundry liquids, so you may have to look elsewhere if you’re on a budget.

-With 30% of respondents to Canstar Blue’s latest survey reporting that washing is done every day in their household, laundry detergents are an important purchase to ensure that everyone remains clean and fresh.
-While 56% stated they always bought the same brand, 42% were more influenced by price, making their decision based on which brand was the cheapest or on special at the supermarket.
+With 29% of respondents to Canstar Blue’s latest survey reporting that washing is done every day in their household, laundry detergents are an important purchase to ensure that everyone remains clean and fresh.
+While 59% stated they always purchase the same brand, 44% said they usually buy whichever is cheapest or on special at the supermarket.

 Regardless of which camp you fall in, it’s always handy to know what’s available in the market, as after a bit of research, you might find a better option for your washing.
 With the amount of washing we do on a weekly basis, taking a closer look at which detergent we use might not only save you money in the long run, but save your clothes as well.